What Is Insulin?

 People with type 1 diabetes do not produce insulin and they need insulin injections so the body can use the glucose from meals.

 People with type 2 diabetes make insulin, but their bodies do not respond properly to it.
 This is called “insulin resistance.”
-Some people with type 2 diabetes need insulin shots, though most are treated with pills and diet changes.
+Some people with type 2 diabetes need insulin shots but usually they are treated with pills and diet control.

 What Are the 5 Types of Insulin?

 There are 5 main types of insulin that act differently in the body.

 - Regular or short-acting insulin

 - Long-acting insulin

 - Starts working in about 6 hours

 - Does not peak

 - Lasts 36 hours or longer

 - Glargine u-300 (Toujeo)